EthereumCommonwealth/Auditing/README.md

 Anyone can submit a request of a security audit for an open-source smart-contract.
 After the creation of a security audit request, we will contact the developers of the smart contract being audited.
 Until we receive the response from the developers, the audit request will be assigned a `low priority` status.
 Low priority status is unassigned when we receive the confirmation from the developers.
 Confirmed audit requests are processed ahead of unconfirmed requests.

-## Callisto Network is not a debugging tool!

-Although we provide free audits, we ask our customers to understand the fact that real people work in our organization, but not automated tests.
-We strongly recommend using specially designed tools for debugging and testing.
-We also recommend using automated tests to verify minor changes and fixes.

-Please, only submit your code for review once the development of the smart-contract is in its final stage and the contract is ready to be used.

-Only the first audit of a smart-contract code is free.
-If a customer submits an updated smart-contract for re-audit then it will be necessary to pay for the re-audit ($0,6 per line of code).

-Re-auditing of a smart-contract includes a full check of the smart contract code, as any minor changes could affect the overall behavior of the smart contract.
-Even if only 10 lines of code were changed, then the entire smart contract will be re-audited.

-There are two ways to avoid a complete re-audit if the contract is updated:

-- break your smart-contract into modules so that they can be audited separately from each other

-- cover the smart-contract code with [automated tests](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-solidity) to prove that the update did not affect a behavior of the smart-contract

 # Submitting an audit request

 You can use Smart Contract Audit Request web form on our site: https://callisto.network/smart-contract-audit/